tarantool/doc/doc/reference/configuration/configuration_reference.rst

         snapshot:
           by:
-            interval: 60
+            interval: 7200
-          count: 10
+          count: 3

-    In the example, the checkpoint daemon creates a new snapshot each hour until it has created ten snapshots.
-After that, it deletes the oldest snapshot (and any associated write-ahead-log files) after creating a new one.
+    In the example, the checkpoint daemon creates a snapshot every two hours until it has created three snapshots.
+After creating a new snapshot (the fourth one), the oldest snapshot (and any associated write-ahead-log files) is deleted.

     ..
 NOTE::